danrichards/aicrawler-docs/AiCrawler/Heuristics/helpers.md

 ## subset(AiCrawler &$node, $args = [], $condition = true, $function = null)

-On the condition passing, array_intersect with `static::$subsetFunctions` and run all those methods on the node provided.
+When a rule hits, array_intersect with `static::$subsetFunctions` and run the additional rules provided.
 This enables us to nest our rules and continue down some rabbit hole to make an assertion.

 Nesting rules is like applying the AND operator.
 Neat!